SoftUni-Internal/interactive-content/EN/06-Applications-Routing/01-Routing-Basics.md

 The other type is the **Routing** navigation.

-We use it in **SPA**s because it simulates the standard navigation without refreshing the page.
+We use it in **SPA** because it simulates the standard navigation without refreshing the page.

 [image assetsSrc="JS-Applications-Routing-3.png" /]